VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 TRX Trainer

 One of these great progressive exercises for the plank is the TRX/Suspension Trainer Pike.
-This exercise trains and strengthens your upper body, whilst incorporating the majority of your core muscles without a dynamic yet controlled movement.
+This exercise trains and strengthens your upper body, whilst incorporating the majority of your core muscles through dynamic yet controlled movements.
 It’s an excellent exercise for those who want to progress the high plank, looking for variety or additional functional full-body strength.
-Interesting, this exercise may look simple, however, it is very challenging and you will even be training your cardiovascular system!
+Interesting, this exercise may look simple; however, it is very challenging, and you will even be training your cardiovascular system!

 To perform this exercise, follow these simple steps;